 - LambdaTest: Known for competitive pricing, especially for automation-heavy teams.
 HyperExecute provides more value for faster runs.

-- BrowserStack: Typically higher pricing, but offers broader device coverage and a mature ecosystem.
+- BrowserStack: Typically higher pricing, but offers broader device coverage (3,500+ browsers, 30,000+ real devices) and a mature ecosystem.

 Teams focused on speed and cost savings often lean toward LambdaTest, while enterprises that require massive device coverage may choose BrowserStack.